batteries-included/batteries-included/static/src/content/post/openai-model-ver.md

 ---
 title: 'OpenAIs Model Versioning Is Only The Beginning'
 excerpt:
-  In the ever-evolving world of artificial intelligence, OpenAI has recently shown the significance of periodic machine learning model retraining
+  In the world of artificial intelligence, OpenAI has recently shown the significance of periodic machine learning model retraining
-publishDate: 2024-08-18
+publishDate: 2025-01-07
 tags: ['openai', 'ml', 'machine-learning', 'model', 'platform']
 image: ./covers/post-8.jpg
-draft: true
+draft: false
 ---

-In the ever-evolving world of artificial intelligence, OpenAI has recently shown the significance of periodic machine learning model retraining.
+In the world of artificial intelligence, OpenAI has shown the significance of periodic machine learning model retraining.
 Whether you're a supporter or a skeptic, their accelerated pace of releasing new versions underscores a pivotal shift in the AI landscape: the necessity of continuously updating machine learning models.

 ## The Imperative of Timely Data